kodecocodes/swift-style-guide/SWIFTLINT.markdown

 You may also use it in the same context as the force cast exception above, dequeuing cells in `UITableViewDataSource` and `UICollectionViewDataSource` methods.

-Although it's preferred that you model appropriately defensive code for our readers, you may use force unwrapping to access resources that you _know_ are included in the app bundle.
+Although we prefer you to model appropriately defensive code for our readers, you may use force unwrapping to access resources that you _know_ are included in the app bundle.

 Finally, you may use force unwrapping when constructing a `URL` from a hard-coded, and guaranteed valid, URL string.

-### SwiftUI and multiple trailing closures
+### SwiftUI and Multiple Trailing Closures

 Idiomatic SwiftUI uses trailing closures to provide the view content for certain user interface elements. `Button` is a prime example; it has an initializer form that uses a closure to provide its `label`.
 It's common to write something like the following: